Childhood Education AA

 Prepare for a teaching career at Jefferson

-Jefferson shapes our future teachers by providing a well rounded education in math, science and core education principles.
+Jefferson shapes our future childhood teachers (grades 1-6) by providing a well rounded education in math, science and core education principles.
 You can choose to focus your efforts on the area you want to teach in and you will enjoy fieldwork and engaging with youth while learning.

 This curriculum meets all requirements of SUNY Childhood Teacher Transfer Template and provides lower division coursework to meet New York State certification requirements.

 - Seamless transition from associate to bachelor's degree